Collections

-The Macquarie University History Museum's collection merges our Australian history and ancient cultures collections to trace the ongoing journey of humankind.
+The Macquarie University History Museum is home to two principal collections: the Australian History Collection and the Ancient Cultures Collection, which trace the ongoing journey of humankind.

-• Ancient Egypt, from the Pre-Dynastic to the Graeco-Roman period
+• Ancient Egyptian culture, from the Pre-Dynastic to the Graeco-Roman period

 • Ancient Greek culture, from Minoan and Mycenaean material to the Hellenistic period